MyBaBB/My_InTheFlesh/README.md

 This is the In the flesh demo for the Movies It represents a person typing on a mac pc and I will automate it per the following script.

+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+ designed for 468px and above medium screens and above xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Hey Brett, thanks for the reply.
 I'm attaching the script pages that describe the webpage.
 I think it's pretty straightforward -- we were thinking it would look like the Terminal program on Mac.
 There is slight animation with the "welcome back" that fades away, but otherwise it should all be one page.